Natural Remedies For Dementia and Alzheimer’s: Latest Research on How to Reduce Your Risk

 Eating a healthy diet

-A diet rich in leafy greens, berries, whole grains, fish, nuts, and olive oil may help prevent dementia.
+A healthy diet rich in leafy greens, berries, whole grains, fish, nuts, and olive oil may help prevent dementia.
 Antioxidants and essential nutrients like vitamins E and C, polyphenols, and omega-3 fatty acids nourish neural integrity, counteracting inflammation and oxidative damage contributing to cognitive decline.

 Managing vascular risk factors